manju690/ANS/wiUpdatingRoles.md

 ## Stage 2.3
      - under resource folder we will find "role.txt".
      - We should export this file and add/edit the tag by following key|value format and then upload the same by cliking on update option as given in screenshot.
+     - After importing the file click on Save.

+## Note :
      - Keep the file name same , If we change the file name the code will get changed.
-     - After importing the file click on Save.

  ![Figure 1](Picture9.png)